 I. Potential Problem

 Industry funding of research can sometimes bias research findings.
 That was the case of tobacco company support of smoking research.
-Many people are concerned that alcohol research funding on health effects of moderate drinking by producers may bias the findings.
+Many people are concerned about alcohol research funding.
+They think research on health effects of moderate drinking by producers may bias the findings.
 That’s a very logical and sound concern.

 Here’s a good example of that fear.
 The National Institute on Alcohol Abuse and Alcoholism is the federal agency on alcohol.
 It asked for funds from alcohol producers.
 The agency wanted to study the health effects of moderate drinking.
 It planed a ten-year study.
-It would involve tens of thousands of participants.
+It would study tens of thousands of people.

-However, critics feared that financial support from producers was a conflict of interest.
+But critics feared that financial support from producers was a conflict of interest.
 They said that it would bias the research findings.
-Therefore, the study was abandoned.
+So the study was abandoned.

 II.
 The Study

 Researchers looked for any impact of funding on study findings about the health effects of moderate drinking.
-They used meta-analyses that included observational studies.
+They used analyses that included observational studies.
 They studied 14 health outcomes.
-These included all-cause mortality, dementia, type 2 diabetes, and several cardiovascular diseases and cancers.
+These included all-cause death, dementia, type 2 diabetes, several cardiovascular diseases, and cancers.